 Enabling Activity Feeds on Adobe Activity table

-1. From the classical system settings under Activity Feeds Configration, as shown below.
+1. From the classical system settings under Activity Feeds Configuration, as shown below.

-2. Change the Activity Feeds Configuration view to “Post Configration”
+2. Change the Activity Feeds Configuration view to “Post Configuration”

 4. The new created table “adobe_agreement” will appear.